sarfraznawaz2005/servermonitor/readme.md

 ### Creating Your Own Custom Checks

-You can create custom checks, by implementing the [`BeyondCode\SelfDiagnosis\Checks\Check`] interface and adding the class to the config file.
+You can create custom checks, by implementing the [`Sarfraznawaz2005\ServerMonitor\Checks\Check`] interface and adding the class to the config file.
 Example:

 ````php
 use Sarfraznawaz2005\ServerMonitor\Checks\Check;